Constraining FRB Microstructure with Polarised Shot Noise

-By contrast, FRB~20240318A exhibits a genuinely variable PA trend \citep{2025arXiv250517497S}.
-Assuming a fully linearly polarised intrinsic signal ($\Pi_{L,0}=1$), Figure~\ref{fig:240318A-Lfrac-100} allows configurations with $N=5$--20 and intrinsic PA dispersion $\sigma_\psi \sim 23^\circ$.
-Relaxing this assumption to $\Pi_{L,0}=0.83$ with $\Pi_{V,0}=-0.17$ shifts the allowed region toward fewer microshots, with Figure~\ref{fig:240318A-Lfrac-83} favouring $N \leq 5$ and more modest PA dispersion ($\sigma_\psi \sim 15^\circ$).
-These solutions occupy a different part of the same $(N,\sigma_\psi,\Pi_{L,0})$ space explored for FRB~20191001A, rather than requiring a fundamentally larger intrinsic PA dispersion.
+By contrast, FRB~20240318A exhibits a significant, observable variable PA trend \citep{2025arXiv250517497S}.
+Assuming a 100\% polarised microshots ($\Pi_{L,0}=0.98$, $\Pi_{V,0}=-0.17$), Figure~\ref{fig:240318A-Lfrac-98} allows configurations with $N=5$--20 and intrinsic PA dispersion $\sigma_\psi \sim 22^\circ$.
+Relaxing this assumption to the measured $\Pi_{L,0}=0.78$ shifts the allowed region toward fewer microshots, with Figure~\ref{fig:240318A-Lfrac-78} favouring $N < 5$ and more modest PA dispersion ($\sigma_\psi \sim 15^\circ$).
+A stricter interpretation of the resolved PA structure is that the data contain multiple independent PA excursions across the burst window; under that interpretation, very low-$N$ solutions (e.g., $N<5$) are less physically plausible in the PSN framework unless each observable excursion is produced by unresolved blends of multiple microshots.
+These solutions therefore occupy a different part of the same $(N,\sigma_\psi,\Pi_{L,0})$ space explored for FRB~20191001A, rather than requiring a fundamentally larger intrinsic PA dispersion.
 The observed PA variability therefore reflects a combination of reduced microshot averaging and intrinsic PA structure, rather than uniquely implying broader intrinsic PA distributions.